Is Prime an Energy Drink?

 The Bottom Line

-Prime drinks, including Prime Energy and Prime Hydration, are increasingly popular among children, adolescents, and young adults.
-Both versions of Prime contain coconut water and electrolytes, and Prime Energy also contains 200 milligrams of caffeine per can.
-Because of its caffeine content, children, pregnant or lactating people, and those who are sensitive to the effects of caffeine should avoid consumption of Prime Energy.
+Prime drinks, including Prime Energy, Prime Hydration, and Prime UFC 300 are increasingly popular among children, adolescents, and young adults.
+Prime products contain coconut water and electrolytes; Prime Energy also contains 200 mg of caffeine per can.
+Because of its caffeine content, children, pregnant or lactating women, and those who are sensitive to the effects of caffeine should avoid consumption of Prime Energy.

 gamer drinking from a can